ETCLabs/RDMnet/docs/getting_started/using_controller.md

 Responses to commands you send will be delivered asynchronously through the "RDM response" callback.
 You may also receive "unsolicited responses" - asynchronous state updates from devices that don't correspond to changes you requested.

+Responses are always delivered atomically in RDMnet (contrast this with RDM, which uses the ACK_OVERFLOW mechanism to deliver responses with oversized data).
+This means that RDM response data in RDMnet can be larger than the 231-byte limit that is customary in RDM.
+The only time a response can be fragmented is if the RDMnet library was compiled with dynamic memory allocation disabled (see the note on the more_coming flag below for more information on this).

 <!-- CODE_BLOCK_START -->
 ```c